derdrache/mediaPlayerPlus/README.md

 A media player with the ability to download YouTube videos, completely without ads and usable offline (after downloading the videos).

-**features done:**
-- Download YouTube videos
-- Playing YouTube videos
-- offline possible
-- Playing in the background possible

 **features in progress:**
+- new Layout
 - manage and play your own videos and music files
-- folder structure for better overview#
-- improve download speed
+- improve of download speed at low quality
 - process external link sharing directly in the app
 - picture in picture function